 - Husgerådskammaren (The Royal Collections), Stockholm: Dr Lars Ljungström

 - Turku Castle and Historical Museum: Olli Immonen

 HERA Joint Research Programme Cultural Encounters

-This project has received funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration under grant agreement no. 291827 and is financially supported by the HERA Joint Research Programme (www.heranet.info) which is co-funded by AHRC, AKA, BMBF via PT-DLR, DASTI, ETAG, FCT, FNR, FNRS, FWF, FWO, HAZU, IRC, LMT, MHEST, NWO, NCN, RANNÍS, RCN, VR and The European Community FP7 2007-2013, under the Socio-economic Sciences and Humanities programme.
+This project received funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration under grant agreement no. 291827 and was financially supported by the HERA Joint Research Programme (www.heranet.info) which was co-funded by AHRC, AKA, BMBF via PT-DLR, DASTI, ETAG, FCT, FNR, FNRS, FWF, FWO, HAZU, IRC, LMT, MHEST, NWO, NCN, RANNÍS, RCN, VR and The European Community FP7 2007-2013, under the Socio-economic Sciences and Humanities programme.